InternationalTradeAdministration/ita-widgets-react/README.md

 * International Office Locations

 ## Run locally
+  * Install Node.js (this app was developed with LTS v8.16.0).
   * Install dependencies with `npm install`.
   * Then, `npm run start` launches the app in development mode, with changes viewable at [http://localhost:3000](http://localhost:3000).
     * The page will reload if you make edits.<br>